 As more documents surfaced, it became clear that playing cards are not of French origin.
 In central Italy, The Chronicles of Viterbo record “nayb” being introduced by a saracen in 1379.
 This record is still important, as it is believed to describe typical introduction to Italy at the time.

 Many other theories surfaced, including Templars and Romans.
 Insufficient evidence is always a factor, even without the disposable nature of the artifacts.

 As more fragment and document evidence became available to western scholars, oriental origins became more apparent, but sources are rare and scattered.

 In 1781 Antoine Court de Gébelin wrote Le Monde Primitif, which included his earlier thoughts on playing cards origins.
 With primitive notions of image analysis and etymology, he speculated that the tarot was a fragmentary Book of Thoth, a mystical ancient text brought out of Egypt and ultimately into Europe by Gypsies.
-Popularity of the book (published a few years after written) inspired occultist Jean-Baptiste Alliette (who went by Etteilla for the oriental appeal) publishes Manière de se récréer avec le jeu de cartes nommées Tarots (“How to Entertain Yourself With the Deck of Cards Called Tarot”) in 1785.
+Popularity of the book (published a few years after written) inspired occultist Jean-Baptiste Alliette (who went by Etteilla for the oriental appeal) to publish Manière de se récréer avec le jeu de cartes nommées Tarots (“How to Entertain Yourself With the Deck of Cards Called Tarot”) in 1785.
 A resulting esoteric movement captivated much of the nineteenth century Western world.

 The esoteric movement flourished, even with far eastern (China, possibly Korea) origin theories solidifying with scholars. .